 - Lightly spray your hands or your pet’s fur with a misting spray before you pet him but be warned: Many pets do not take too kindly to being sprayed with water, so they might just want to get away from you after the mini shower.

-- If your pet sleeps on a blanket or wears a sweater, look for products made from natural fibers like cotton or wool as these are less likely to create static than those made with synthetic fibers.
+- If your pet sleeps on a blanket or wears a sweater, look for products made from natural fibers like cotton or wool as these are less likely to create static than those made with synthetic fibers, but is cotton on fast fashion?

 - Switch out the cat beds if your cat is resting on a synthetic cat bed or blanket, such as one made of fleece.
 The fabric can contribute to the creation of a static charge.
 Look for a bed or blanket that is made of natural fibers, like wool.
 These natural fibers are less likely to create a static charge.